torqueforge/poodgate-2016/outline.md

 * For the next three days you’ll either be working (writing code) or talking to each other
 * We don’t like to be talked at so you'll be writing code right away

+How much Ruby?
+How much TDD?
+How much pairing?

 Ask if they have experience pairing.
 If they don't, discuss how pairing works.
 Have them put themselves into pairs across Ruby and OOD experience.